duriah/BiodiversityLightAndEcoForecasts/Data/1_ExperimentDesignInfo/README.md

 - `FlowCamFiltering.csv`: we compared filtered and unfiltered FlowCam samples.
 This data is contained here (units: individuals per ml)
 - `Flowcytometer.csv`: we compared filtered and unfiltered Flowcytometer samples.
 This data is contained here (units: individuals per ml)
 - `LightDeclineSchedule.csv`: the schedule regarding the light levels used during the experiment.
+- `gate_coordinates.csv`: contains the information regarding the gates used in the flowcytometry
+- `flowFrame.rds`: contains the data for one example flowcytomter sample tp show the gating strategy in the supplemtent